Strange-n-Unusual/garth-BUT-SNU-AND-IT-WORKS/_posts/2016-08-28-example-post-two(1).md

 ---
-title: Hello World!
+title: Entry 1
-category: General
+category: story
 ---

 Hey guys (as in, anyone who managed to find this site), I mostly go by Feli on-line and I welcome you to my little database of strange-and-usual stories!